Xiphe/karma-environments/README.md

 karma-environments
 ==================

 > Run multiple test suites in one karma process.
 > Watch multiple suites and execute only relevant ones on changes.

 Designed for big projects with more than one JavaScripts App and/or multiple testing frameworks in use.
-_(For example an backend JS App and some independent frontend snippets tested in qUnit and Jasmine)._
+_(For example a backend JS App and some independent frontend snippets tested in qUnit and Jasmine)._